Stefanos Chaliasos

 PC Member

-- 2023: POPL (Artifact Evaluation Committee), USENIX Security (Artifact Evaluation Committee), ECOOP (Extended Review Committee & AEC).
+- 2023: ACM DeFi, POPL (Artifact Evaluation Committee), USENIX Security (Artifact Evaluation Committee), ECOOP (Extended Review Committee & AEC), PLDI (Artifact Evaluation Committee).

 - 2022: PLDI (Artifact Evaluation Committee), OSDI (Artifact Evaluation Committee), ATC (Artifact Evaluation Committee)